Almamu/linux-wallpaperengine/README.md

 make
 ```

-**REMEMBER: The assets.zip file has to be at the same folder as the executable**
+**REMEMBER: The assets folder has to be at the same folder as the executable**

 ## 5.4.
 Running a background
 Currently both compressed and uncompressed backgrounds are supported.